Explore and decompile assemblies

-Assembly Explorer window allows opening multiple assemblies and keeping a list of opened assemblies and folders.
-You can traverse and explore all opened assemblies.
-Expanding an assembly node lists namespaces within the assembly, that can be further expanded to types and type members, as well as assembly references.
+Assembly Explorer allows opening multiple assemblies and keeping a list of open assemblies and folders.
+You can traverse and explore all open assemblies.
+Expanding an assembly node lists namespaces within the assembly, which can be further expanded to types and type members, as well as assembly references, resources, and metadata.
 You can double-click any type to decompile it or fetch source from a symbol server (depending on your settings).

 The ultimate step in exploring an assembly is exporting it to a Visual Studio project so that you can browse the source code, build and debug it.
-For more information, see Exporting Assembly to Project.
+For more information, see Export assembly to project.

 In this section:

 - Assembly Explorer window

 - Open and close assemblies

 - Find assemblies in folders

 - Explore assemblies from current processes